Heather Zaruba, M.A.

-Non-compliance will be determined by the director of the Wesleyan Honors Academy with input from the department liaison usually through classroom visits or failure of the instructor to complete the submittal of materials or professional development activities.
+Non-compliance will be determined by the director of Wesleyan Honors Academy with input from the department liaison, usually through classroom visits or failure of the instructor to submit materials or complete professional development activities.

 If an instructor is found to be non-compliant, the following steps will be taken in order to help the instructor return to compliance:

 - The director and department liaison will meet and discuss the approach needed for a given set of circumstances.

 - The director will contact the instructor and meet with him or her to outline the changes that must occur in order for the instructor to return to compliance.
 The administration at the high school will be notified of the problem.

 - The instructor will be given time to consider the outlined changes and whether or not he or she wishes to continue in the program.

 - If the instructor wishes to continue in the Honors Academy program, he or she will be given one academic year to correct problems and will be visited in the classroom at least twice during that year by the liaison and at least once by the director to consider whether progress towards the stated changes is being met.
-The high school administration is kept appraised of the status of the instructor.
+The high school administration is kept aware of the status of the instructor.

 - Both the director and the liaison must agree that the instructor has regained compliance.
 If this occurs, the instructor returns to equal status as other compliant instructors.

 - If the instructor remains non-compliant after one academic year, he or she is removed from the program and the high school administration notified that the instructor is no longer able to offer courses in the program.

-The curriculum fund account will be closed to non-compliant instructors until he or she returns to compliant status.
+The curriculum fund account will be closed to non-compliant instructors until they return to compliant status.

 - Site visits by departmental liaisons

-The departmental liaisons will arrange 1-2 visits during the first year of the Wesleyan Honor Academy adjunct instructor appointment: once every two to three thereafter.
+The departmental liaisons will arrange two visits during the first year of the Wesleyan Honor Academy adjunct instructor's appointment and once every 2-3 years thereafter.
 The purpose of these site visits is to:

 - Become better acquainted.